leifos-gmbh/ILIAS/Services/MetaData/ROADMAP.md

 to different standards (e.g. entities should be vcards).
 This could be supported better in ILIAS, currently any string is valid.

+### Allow `INDEX` path filters in search

+It should be investigated, how path filters of type `INDEX` can be taken into account in the search, to allow for search queries like 'Find objects where the **first** author is Dr. No'.

+These filters make translating the search queries to SQL much more complex, so the cost might outweigh the use.

 ### Vocabularies

 Allow adding other vocabularies than LOM.
 This could be implemented